-Full Final Fantasy XIV Gold Saucer Fashion Report Guide
+Full Final Fantasy XIV Gold Saucer Fashion Report Guide — Week 286

 100 points

-- Boarskin, Toadskin, or Raptorskin Jerkin – Market board or crafted by Leatherworker
+- Rebel or Urban Coat - Market board or level 80 Weaver (Master Weaver VII)

 - Hands piece

-- Can also use the Sharlayan Gloves from The Great Gubal Library

-- Leg piece
+- Leg Piece

-- New World Hose – Market board or Master Craft I recipe for Weaver

 - Feet piece